 We draw on a rich heritage of, and play an active part in, shaping the future of education.
 We use the principles of the Treaty of Waitangi as the founding document of Aotearoa to help us uphold mana Māori in our work, relationships, and ways of working.

 Our revenue comes from a government grant, from contestable research contracts and from sales of our products and services.
 The government grant, which amounts to about 15 percent of our total income, enables us to build a coherent, future-focused research programme that complements and enhances our contract work.
 We bid for work that aligns with our areas of expertise and that we believe will inform and support learning and the work of teachers.

 - Psychological Test Services (PTS), which sells and distributes education, psychological and human resources tests

-- a comprehensive educational library, and in-house sales and distribution.
+- in-house sales and distribution.

 NZCER is led by Graeme Cosslett

 NZCER's Tumuaki | Director/Chief Executive is Graeme Cosslett.

 Under his leadership, NZCER is working to achieve its purpose by focusing on four strategic priorities that underpin our 5-year plan to 2025: